Non-intrusive implementation of a wide variety of Multiscale Finite Element Methods: Introduction

 The intrusiveness of the MsFEM is due to the following fact: the microstructure is preprocessed through the computation of specialized basis functions, thereby coupling the microstructure explicitly to the global numerical model.
 We circumvent this coupling with a novel formulation of the MsFEM basis functions.
 The resulting MsFEM strategy can be summarized as follows: \begin{enumerate} \item In the offline stage, so-called numerical correctors are computed as the solution to problems mimicking the reference problem on a subdomain.
 The numerical correctors are then used to average the microstructure in the form of effective, piecewise constant coefficients, leading to an effective PDE. \item In the online stage, the effective PDE is solved by a standard FEM \emph{with the legacy code}. \item A post-processing stage is introduced to restore microscopic features in the macroscopic FEM result (obtained in the online stage) with the help of the numerical correctors computed in the offline stage. \end{enumerate}

-Our non-intrusive MsFEM approach was introduced on a prototypical example in~\cite{biezemans_non-intrusive_2022}.
-In this article, we extend the findings of~\cite{biezemans_non-intrusive_2022} to a large class of MsFEM variants.
+Our non-intrusive MsFEM approach was introduced on a prototypical example in~\cite{biezemans_non-intrusive_2023}.
+In this article, we extend the findings of~\cite{biezemans_non-intrusive_2023} to a large class of MsFEM variants that can be `related' to a $\Pone$ FEM, in a sense that will be made precise in Rem.~\ref{rem:p1}.
 This requires the formulation of a general MsFEM framework, covering a generic definition of the MsFEM for the approximation of an abstract variational formulation of second-order linear PDEs.
-To the best of our knowledge, the question of how to make MsFEM approaches less intrusive has not been studied in the literature, except for the preliminary study in~\cite{biezemans_non-intrusive_2022}, and this work is a first step in that direction.
-We will comment on the intrusiveness of other multiscale methods in Sec.~\ref{sec:noni-gen-other}.
+To the best of our knowledge, the question of how to make MsFEM approaches less intrusive has not been studied in the literature, except for the preliminary study in~\cite{biezemans_non-intrusive_2023}, and this work is a first step in that direction.
+We comment on the intrusiveness of other multiscale methods in Sec.~\ref{sec:noni-gen-other}.